 Our notes on tracking force -

-Tracking force affects a number of cartridge parameters and must be set precisely to optimize tracking ability, VTA and alignment of the internal generator assembly.
+Tracking force affects a number of cartridge parameters and must be set precisely to optimize tracking ability, VTA, and alignment of the internal generator assembly.
 Very small changes can make significant differences.
-Some listeners feel they can detect variances of as little as little as .05g!
+Some listeners feel they can detect variances of as little as .05g!

 Follow the instructions in your owner’s manual and those provided with your alignment gauge — different gauges use slightly different methods.
 As you square up the cartridge body with the gauge’s markings, be sure that the cartridge sides are square or your alignment will be wrong.
 When all adjustments are correct, carefully snug down the cartridge mounting screws.
 Keeping a firm grip on cartridge and headshell together so nothing shifts, delicately tighten each screw down a turn or so, then repeat until tight.
 Snugging down one screw all the way before tightening the others is almost certain to twist the cartridge out of alignment.
 However careful you’ve been, always check the alignment again after tightening.

 Our note: To set overhang, you'll need an alignment gauge.
 There are a number of overhang gauges available through the years (DB Systems, Denessen Soundtractor, Mobile Fidelity Geodisc, to name a few).
 People usually like the one they've used before, but even the simple template provided with your turntable or tonearm are useable -if you are careful.
 Probably the best alignment protractor that's ever been devised is the Feickert Alignment System.
 Precise alignment is critical and the Feickert is the best.